floweredscarf/su25/policies/index.md

 ### Late Policy

-You will receive a total of 8 slip days for the entire semester that can be used for lab assignments.
+You will receive a total of 8 slip days for the entire semester that can be used for lab and project assignments.
+Slip days can not be used for forms, surveys, or homeworks.
 Each slip day extends your deadline by 24 hours.
 Slip days may only be applied retroactively, and you may **not** use a fraction of a slip day.
+If you need a longer extension, please refer to the [Extenuating Circumstances Section](#extenuating-circumstances) below.

 #### Lab Lateness